Teaching Ratings¶

 chi2_contingency(cross_tenure_gender, correction=False)

-Using Pearson correlation, is teaching evalution score correlated with beauty score?¶
+Using Pearson correlation, is teaching evaluation score correlated with beauty score?¶

 State the hypothesis: